Candied Carrots Recipe – Quick Facts

 How To Make Candied Carrots

-Nope, feel free to omit this ingredient.
-They’ll still turn out delicious.
+No, feel free to omit this ingredient.
+They will still be delicious!

 You can use whole carrots or baby carrots.
 Just note that cooking time will probably have to be adjusted for baby carrots since they’ll probably be a bit smaller than the whole carrot variety.